bittnkr/uniq/README.md

 # Under the hoods

-For the sake of simplicity in these docs **I'm using simplified JavaScript like pseudocode**, familiar for anyone using JS, Java, C, C++, C# or similar.
+For the sake of simplicity in these docs I'm using simplified JavaScript like pseudocode, familiar for anyone using JS, Java, C, C++, C# or similar.
 For the real thing, refer to source code.

 ## The Queue object